GovindRN/Diet_Optimization_with_PuLP/README.md

 The goal of this project is to implement **Optimization using PuLP** python library.

+## Optimization using PuLP
+PuLP is an Linear Programming modeler in Python.
+A Linear Programming problem is where we are given multiple equations.
+The value of one of the equations has to be maximized or minimized while the other equations are constraints.
+Linear Programming is used to solve Optimization problems given a few constraints.

 ## Implementation at high level

  - Load the data set